Wind turbine prognostics: Data Capture

 Most wind turbines are fitted with a range of instrumentation by the manufacturer.
-However this is typically limited to parameters required for turbine operation, environmental conditions and drive train temperatures.
+However this is typically limited to parameters required for turbine operation, environmental conditions and drivetrain temperatures.
 This SCADA based turbine prognostics approach is the most economical approach for more rudimentary wind turbine designs.

-For more complex designs, with complex drive-train and lubrication systems, a number of studies have demonstrated the value of Vibration monitoring and Oil monitoring prognostic systems.
+For more complex designs, with complex drivetrain and lubrication systems, a number of studies have demonstrated the value of Vibration monitoring and Oil monitoring prognostic systems.
 These are now widely commercially available.